02 June 2025

 Sunday, October 6, 2024

 During the announcements a plea was read for donations to assist Hurricane Helene victims around Asheville, North Carolina, which had suffered terribly from the effects of Hurricane Helene.
 I approached the announcer after the service for the contact information.
-Using that information I was in contact with Father Michael Berg that afternoon.
+Using that information I was in contact with Father Michael King that afternoon.

 Now, I had been told that the authorities weren't allowing outsiders into the area without a contact name and destination.
 This was reinforced with stories filtering out of North Carolina that private pilots who were flying rescue and supply missions were being threatened with arrest, and that supplies were being seized by authorities to insure “proper distribution.”